Integrate with GitLab

 Connect GitLab organization

 Link your GitLab organization to your Plane workspace to start syncing repositories.
-This step is crucial for enabling the full range of GitLab-Plane integrations.
+This step is crucial for enabling the full range of GitLab-Plane integration.

 -